-- Determine Your Budget - When a guy's shopping for an engagement ring, salespeople can be sneaky—they make him think that the amount of his love is tied to how much he spends on a ring.
+- Determine Your Budget: When assisting someone shopping for an engagement ring, salespeople can be sneaky—they make the shopper think that the amount of love is tied to how much is spent on a ring.
 It's smart to figure out how much you can afford to spend before you step foot in a store.
-The standard rule is two months salary - but - this is also a rule that the diamond industry created!
-Still, it's a decent place to start before figuring out your personal budget.
+The standard rule is two months salary, but this is also a rule that the diamond industry created!
+Still, it's a decent place to start before figuring out your budget.

-- Pay Attention - You're going to have to make a lot of choices: Platinum or gold?
+- Pay Attention: You're going to have to make a lot of choices: Platinum or gold?
 Modern or traditional?
 Flashy or understated?
-It's easier if you've done your homework beforehand.
+It's easier if you've scoped out the situation beforehand.
 Look at the jewelry your sweetheart wears on a daily basis.
-If it's all silver with intricate designs, look for a platinum engagement ring with intricate designs (often called filigree).
+If it's all silver with intricate designs, look for a platinum engagement ring with intricate designs—often called filigree.
 If it's just a few understated gold pieces, then go in that direction.

-Here's another homework assignment: read The Four Cs of Diamond Buying.
+- Do Homework: Read The Four C's of Diamond Buying.
 You'll thank me later.
-Another money saving tip: look for a diamond with high color and cut, but with slightly lower clarity.
+Here's another money-saving tip: look for a diamond with high color and cut but slightly lower clarity.
 Make sure you look at the stone with a jeweler's loupe (like a magnifying glass).
-Most flaws, or "inclusions, as they call them, can barely be seen even with a loupe.
+Most flaws, or "inclusions," as they call them, can barely be seen even with a loupe.

-- Get a Buddy - Don't go into a jewelry store alone.
+- Get a Buddy: Don't go into a jewelry store alone.
 They're scary places full of way too many choices and pushy salespeople.
 If you can, bring your sweetheart's best friend or mom along to help you choose.
 If you're worried they'll spill the beans, bring a trusted buddy of yours.
-Make sure they have taste, or you'll end up proposing with a Ring Pop.
-Also, assuming they like the person you're buying it for, this is a great moment to bond with your parents and get their advice.
+Make sure your buddy has taste, or you'll end up proposing with a Ring Pop.
+Also, assuming they like the person you're buying it for, this is a great moment to share with your parents to bond and get their advice.

-- Think About Bringing Your Sweetheart With You - You'll lose the element of surprise, but you'll be sure that she likes her engagement ring.
+- Think About Bringing Your Sweetheart With You: You'll lose the element of surprise, but you'll be sure the engagement ring is a winner.
 More and more couples are doing it this way.

-- Get a Quality Jeweler - Ask for recommendations from friends and family.
+- Get a Quality Jeweler: Ask for recommendations from friends and family.
 My advice is to stick to the mom and pop jewelers and try to avoid the national chains that often sacrifice quality for mass marketing.
 Make sure the store is accredited by the Jewelers of America or is a member of the Gemological Institute of America (GIA).
-Before you buy, find out what the return policy is so that you can exchange it if you didn't do your homework properly.
+Before you buy, find out what the return policy is, so you can exchange it if you didn't do your homework properly.

-- Plan Ahead - You may not be able to just walk out of a jewelry store with a ring on your first visit.
-Not only will you need to save up for it, but depending on what you order it could take a couple weeks for them to set the stone, engrave it or even custom design it.
+- Plan Ahead: You may not be able to walk out of a jewelry store with a ring on your first visit.
+Not only will you need to save up for it, but depending on what you order, it could take a couple of weeks for them to set the stone, engrave it, or even custom design it.
 If you want to propose on a certain date, make sure you start working on the ring early.